mantrajsframework/mantrad/docs/18-component-events-subscription.md

 ## Brief method to subscribe to events

-Similary to views, blocks and other Mantra assets, you can define the subscription to events in a NodeJS module within any component with the name of "event.[component name].js", like this:
+Similary to views, blocks and other Mantra assets, you can define the subscription to events in a Node.js module within any component with the name of "event.[component name].js", like this:

 ```js
 "use strict";